 - During a normal year (pre-COVID), a select number of participating students join us at Stony Brook University, where they present their research projects to their peers, Stony Brook University Professors and Long Island Pine Barrens Society staff.
 Projects are presented through posters or by PowerPoint/Video presentation.
 Students receive lunch and hear a lecture from world-renown marine scientist and professor, Dr. Christopher Gobler of Stony Brook University’s School of Marine and Atmospheric Sciences.
 Student projects are evaluated using science fair standards developed by Brookhaven National Lab.
 Finalists are chosen and are later awarded at a ceremony where students are able to meet with and present their ideas to local elected officials.
 Students receive awards from the National Grid Foundation and proclamations from the local officials.
 The awards ceremony is often featured by local news stations.

-- Due to the ongoing COVID-19 pandemic, this program is set to run virtually.
-This program was held virtually in 2020 and was incredibly successful.
-Students submit their research presentations via video or essay format to Pine Barrens Society staff.
-Each student project receives written feedback from a Society staff member.
-All participating students meet with world-renown marine scientist and professor, Dr. Christopher Gobler of Stony Brook University’s School of Marine and Atmospheric Sciences via Zoom.
-Students will be able to interact with Dr. Gobler and ask him questions.
-Finalists are chosen and are later awarded at a Zoom ceremony with local elected officials.
-Students receive awards from the National Grid Foundation and proclamations from the local officials.
-The awards ceremony is often featured by local news stations.
+- COVID-19: Due to the COVID-19 pandemic, this program was held virtually in 2020 and 2021 and was incredibly successful.
+Students submitted their research presentations via video or essay format to Pine Barrens Society staff.
+Each student project received written feedback from a Society staff member.
+All participating students met with world-renown marine scientist and professor, Dr. Christopher Gobler of Stony Brook University’s School of Marine and Atmospheric Sciences via Zoom.
+Students were able to interact with Dr. Gobler and ask him questions.
+Finalists were chosen and were later awarded at a Zoom ceremony with local elected officials.
+Students received awards from the National Grid Foundation and proclamations from the local officials.
+As we get closer to May 2022, we will work our schools to determine if an in-person or virtual program would work best.

 Examples of Winning Presentations: